againxx/Notes/Python/type_hints.md

 ```

 #### cast
-Tell type checker the type in some speical cases by using `cast`.
+Tell type checker the type in some special cases by using `cast`.
 It's only for mypy -- there's no runtime check.
 ```python
 from typing import cast
 my_confit = get_config_attr("my_config")